 A set of specific and actionable SEO goals gives you all the guidance you’ll ever need to build a strong SEO strategy.
-Nailing down your goals for the new year also helps you be more intentional with every decision you make.
+Nailing down your goals for year ahead also helps you be more intentional with every decision you make.
 Each tactic you use or piece of content you create can be measured against one or more of your SEO goals to evaluate their success.
 Placing these goalposts gives you and your team something to strive for.

 But understanding which SEO goals are right for your business can be difficult.
 There’s a lot to consider at every step of the process.